Rhinoplasty in Spring Hill

 In most cases involving a reduction in shape or size of the nose, angle, or removal of a hump, the skin of the nose is separated from the underlying skeleton of bone and cartilage.
 The bone and cartilage are then reshaped and the skin redraped over the surface.

-The recovery takes one to two weeks.
 Most people resume their normal activities within a week or two.
-Following rhinoplasty surgery, a lightweight splint is applied to maintain the new shape of the nose.
-The splint is removed within a week.
-Nasal splints may be inserted at the time of surgery to protect the septum.
-These are removed within a week.
+Following rhinoplasty surgery, a lightweight splint is applied to maintain the new shape of the nose for a week after which it is removed.
+Nasal splints may be inserted at the time of surgery to protect the septum and are also removed within a week.
 There is always some stuffiness of the nose, especially when work has been done on the nasal septum.

 Pain is minimal and is controlled with medications.
 Bruising occurs around the eyes and begins to fade within a few days.
 Discoloration usually disappears in two weeks.